debops/debops/docs/getting-started.rst

 Getting started
 ===============

+.. include:: includes/all.rst

 Default configuration
 ---------------------

 The ``debops.postfix`` role configures a basic Postfix SMTP server with configuration similar to the "Internet Site" configuration enabled by default by the Debian package.
+With the default configuration, SMTP service listens for connections on port ``25`` from all hosts.
+Mail relay is authorized from ``localhost``, other hosts are deferred.
+The SMTP server accepts mail addressed for the host's FQDN, but not it's domain.
+There's no default relayhost, Postfix delivers the mail directly to other hosts.
+Local mail is enabled by default, support for mail aliases is provided by the ``debops.etc_aliases`` Ansible role.

 Additional configuration is defined in separate variables and can be easily disabled or modified if necessary.
+To do that, you can modify the values of the :envvar:`postfix__combined_maincf` and :envvar:`postfix__combined_mastercf` variables.

 The Postfix service will be configured to use TLS connections and strong encryption by default.
 This might interfere with SMTP service operation for